TeddyGlass/Bioenv/README.md

 ![umap_ms](/results/DeepLocMS_UMAP.png)

 ### 4-2.
 Machine learning performance
-Five machine leanring algorithms, i.e., lightgbm (LGB), xgboost (XGB), random forest (RF), support vector machines (SVM), and neural networkswas (NNs) were used to evaluate goodness of each protein representations.
+We evaluated predictive performances of five machine leanring algorithms, i.e., lightgbm (LGB), xgboost (XGB), random forest (RF), support vector machines (SVM), and neural networkswas (NNs) to evaluate goodness of each protein representations.
+Endpoint of the prediction were protein localization classification (membrane-binding protein or soluble one) and PPI classification.